Inside: If you’re tired of being on the hamster wheel, change your focus for a simple classical homeschool.

 We didn’t have time for long discussions over cookies and tea.
-We didn’t have time to compare George Washington and Bonaparte Napoleon.
-We didn’t have time to ponder the ramifications on today’s society.
+We struggled to find enough minutes in the day to compare George Washington and Bonaparte Napoleon.
+There wasn’t even enough time to ponder the ramifications on today’s society.

 Instead of focusing on logic, critical thinking, and Socratic questions, we raced to see if we could complete our schoolwork before we needed to leave the house.